We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Gibson's other productions include two ambitious natural disaster dramas for television: Graeme Tetley-scripted Qantas award-winner Aftershock (2008) was backed by a what would you do documentary, and a website about earthquakes.
 "Some people who tuned in late thought it was a breaking news story," says Gibson.
 The Auckland-set Eruption followed in 2010.

 Long happy to play his part in lobbying and industry politics, Gibson was the inaugural Chair of the New Zealand Independent Producers and Directors Guild, and chaired the first NZ Film and Television Conference in 1992.
-He also chaired Kiwi screen initiative Project Blue Sky and in 1997/1998 served as president of producer and director organisation SPADA.
+He also chaired Kiwi screen initiative Project Blue Sky, taking the Australian Government to court, fighting for and winning equal access for New Zealand television content in Australia.
+In 1997/1998 he served as president of producer and director organisation SPADA.
 In 2005, he was awarded the honour of SPADA Industry Champion, and in the 2012 Queen's Birthday Honours list, the Order of New Zealand Merit.

 His term at the helm of the NZ Film Commission kicked off in January 2014.
 In June 2017 Gibson announced he would be leaving the job at the start of 2018, arguing that "CEO's shouldn't stay too long in organisations like the NZFC".
-During his time as Chief Executive, the commission closed its sale agency, claimed an increased amount of Māori and Pacific content, and introduced an on-demand service for New Zealand films.
+During his time as Chief Executive, the commission closed its sales agency, claimed an increased amount of Māori and Pacific content, and introduced an on-demand service for New Zealand films.
+Looking back on the range of films made during his time as CEO, Gibson said "With some of them, you know in your heart that that film might not have got made if I wasn't there.
+That's a nice feeling."

 Sources include